fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

  For 28 day metrics, this is the metric value that comes directly from the service ping.
 For all-time metrics, this is the monthly metric value that is computed using the monthly_all_time_metric_calc macro.

 {% enddocs %}

+{% docs behavior_structured_event_pk %}

+Unique identifier of a Snowplow structured event.

+{% enddocs %}

+{% docs behavior_at %}

+Timestamp of Snowplow event.
+Synonymous with `derived_tstamp` in the raw event data, `page_view_start_at` in the raw page view data.

+{% enddocs %}

+{% docs event_action %}

+(Pulled from GitLab docs, should be updated) The action the user takes, or aspect that’s being instrumented.
+The first word must describe the action or aspect.
+For example, clicks must be `click`, activations must be `activate`, creations must be `create`.
+Use underscores to describe what was acted on.
+For example, activating a form field is `activate_form_input`, an interface action like clicking on a dropdown list is `click_dropdown`, a behavior like creating a project record from the backend is `create_project`.
+This column will always be populated on structured events.

+{% enddocs %}

+{% docs event_category %}

+(Pulled from GitLab docs, should be updated) The page or backend section of the application.
+Unless infeasible, use the Rails page attribute by default in the frontend, and namespace + class name on the backend, for example, `Notes::CreateService`.
+This column will always be populated on structured events.

+{% enddocs %}

+{% docs event_label %}

+(Pulled from GitLab docs, should be updated) The specific element or object to act on.
+This can be one of the following: the label of the element, for example, a tab labeled ‘Create from template’ for `create_from_template`; a unique identifier if no text is available, for example, `groups_dropdown_close` for closing the Groups dropdown list in the top bar; or the name or title attribute of a record being created.
+This is an optional attribute on structured events.

+{% enddocs %}

+{% docs event_property %}

+(Pulled from GitLab docs, should be updated) Any additional property of the element, or object being acted on.
+This is an optional attribute on structured events.

+{% enddocs %}

+{% docs event_value %}

+(Pulled from GitLab docs, should be updated) Numeric value (decimal) directly related to the event.
+This could be the value of an input.
+For example, `10` when clicking `internal` visibility.
+This is an optional attribute on structured events.

+{% enddocs %}

+{% docs v_tracker %}

+Tracker version.
+This field can be used to differentiate frontend and backend events.
+Frontend will have a value starting with `js-` (JavaScript tracker), backend events will have a value starting with `rb-` (Ruby tracker)

+{% enddocs %}